lfaucheux/PyLUCCBA/README.md

  `return_plts`            | if `True`, charts are returned (for interactive use).
 Otherwise, they are saved on the disk.
 Set to `False` by default.
  `save_charts`            | if `True` charts are on the disk.
 Otherwise, they are shown to users.
 Set to `True` by default. **NB** `return_plts=True` has priority over `save_charts`.

-We may wonder what the scenarized trajectories of carbon dioxid prices and produced quantities of biofuel are.
-In this case, we can simply type:
+Once we have `cba` in hand, we may wonder what are the scenarized trajectories on which we are about to make our study, *e.g.* of carbon dioxid prices, produced quantities of biofuel, etc. In this case, we can simply type:

     >>> cba.chart_of_scenarized_output_flows.show()